" "

 WiFi extenders are available to purchase directly through the brands themselves, or via third-party electronics retailers such as The Good Guys, JB Hi-Fi, Officeworks and other general retailers such as Amazon.

-Is a WiFi range extender worth it?
+Is a WiFi extender worth it?

-A WiFi range extender can be incredibly beneficial for your internet browsing, helping to keep you up to speed despite being on the other side of the house to your modem.
-As working from home is now more common, having appropriate internet speeds for you fast-paced needs is an absolute necessity.
-With many WiFi extenders reasonably priced, having a faster internet connection in every corner of the house may be well worth any price tag that you come across.
-However, when you’re comparing products to find the best WiFi Extender in Australia for your needs, it’s always best to look into all of your options to ensure your dollar stretches as much as your WiFi range.
+With many WiFi extenders reasonably priced, having a faster internet connection in every corner of the house may be well worth the price tag.
+However, when you’re comparing products to find the best WiFi extender in Australia for your needs, it’s always best to look into all of your options to ensure your dollar stretches as much as your WiFi range.

 Emma Bradstock

-Telco Specialist
+Senior Telco Specialist

-Emma Bradstock has been an authority on consumer phone, internet, technology and streaming markets in Australia for the last 5 years.
-She holds a Bachelor of Arts in Communications and Media from Macquarie University and has a decade of professional writing experience in print and digital media.
+Emma Bradstock has been an authority on consumer phone, internet, technology and streaming markets in Australia for more than six years, having written more than 300 articles for Canstar Blue.
+Emma covers a range of topics — from NBN speeds and technology to the latest release phones — and strives to help readers find the right phone and internet plans for their needs.
+She holds a Bachelor of Arts in Communications and Media from Macquarie University, has more than a decade of professional writing experience in print and digital media, and contributed to Canstar Blue’s Highly Commended award for Best Consumer Technology Coverage in 2024.
+You can follow Emma on LinkedIn.

 Share this article